 Do you exclusively work with religious travel groups traveling to Germany?

 We handle a lot of religious group travel to Germany, but we also work with students, regular tourists, and heritage travel.
 One of the most memorable trips we did years ago was a group of Americans of German descent who retraced their roots to the villages their ancestors grew up in.
 During this process we found out that one of the participant’s ancestors was a minister at a monastery 160 years ago that is now a museum.
 So we went to that museum and had a reception with 45 tour members from the U.S. and 45 unknown relatives from Germany and Austria, plus we had the mayor come and celebrate with them.

 Do you plan trips outside Germany?

 Yes, we will travel anywhere that is reachable with a motorcoach.
-Switzerland is always popular.
+Switzerland is always popular with tour groups.
 Groups like Prague, Salzburg, Strasbourg – they are normal components of many tours.
 Some groups even go to Sweden, Tuscany or Poland.
 We have all these open borders – people don’t even recognize they are traveling from country to country until they are there.

-There’s a lot of big companies that do these destinations.
-What is your selling proposition when you are pitching your services to tour operators and travel agents?
+There’s a lot of big companies that package these destinations.
+What is your selling proposition?

 First of all, we are on-site.
 We know the people, we know the places and we have the connections.
 Especially when it comes to faith groups.
 With my training as a pastor, we know the pastors, we know the churches.
 When you talk with Protestant churches, most are locked so you need the cell phone of the custodian so he can bring you a key.
 Big tour operators don’t have these things.